-On this day, Matthew Ridge is lured from rugby union to league, Brian Smith storms out of Parramatta, and Israel Folau equals a Broncos club record and Fatty's 'Nevilles' spring one of the biggest upsets in Origin history.
+On this day, Matthew Ridge is lured from rugby union to league, Israel Folau equals a Broncos club record and Fatty's 'Nevilles' spring one of the biggest upsets in Origin history.

 The Manly Sea Eagles sign Auckland Rugby Union and All Blacks second-string fullback Matthew Ridge after coach Graham Lowe’s mid-season recruitment mission in the Shaky Isles.
 He went on to win Dally M Fullback of the Year in 1995 as part of his 122 games for Manly before joining the Warriors in 1997.
 May 15 is also Wests Tigers fullback-winger Corey Thompson's 29th birthday.
 He is now back in the NRL after two years with Widnes in Super League.

 Queensland’s team of “unknowns” and coached by Paul Vautin triumph 2-0 in the first try-less State of Origin match, against a highly-fancied NSW team at the Sydney Football Stadium.
-Wayne Bartrim hit a penalty goal in the 30th minute turns out to be the only score of the night.
+Wayne Bartrim's penalty goal in the 30th minute turns out to be the only score of the night.